 - Ultrasound-guided core biopsy – uses ultrasound to obtain samples of tissue using needles, similar to a stereotactic core biopsy

-Diagnostic mammogram is a radiographic examination used to further investigate a finding identified on screening mammography or when there is a clinical finding, such as a new mass.
+Diagnostic mammogram is a radiographic examination used to further investigate a finding identified on screening mammography or when there is a clinical finding, such as a new lump.
 We are fully accredited by the American College of Radiology, in compliance with the Michigan Department of Consumer and Industry Services and the Food and Drug Administration's Mammography Quality Standards Act.
 The Department of Radiology also consults on mammograms taken outside the University of Michigan Health System.